-If treatment has left you needing a sweet treat, look no further.
-These yummy, soft little cookies are not only delicious, they are also gluten-free, quick to put together, and can turn poached fruit or simple compote into a world-class dessert.
-And let’s not even talk about how good they are with a cup of coffee.
-Haven’t you turned the oven on yet?
+These soft little cookies are not only delicious but also gluten-free.
+They are quick to put together and can turn poached fruit or simple compote into a world-class dessert.
+And let’s not even talk... about how good they are with a cup of coffee or when feeling the need for something sweet after cancer treatment.

-1. Preheat the oven to 325 degrees.
-Line 2 cookie sheets with parchment paper.
+Preheat the oven to 325 degrees.
+Line 2 sheet pans with parchment paper.

-3. In a separate bowl, beat the egg whites together with the cream of tartar until they are in soft peaks.
+In a separate bowl, beat the egg whites together with the cream of tartar until they form soft peaks.
 Gradually sift in the powdered sugar and whisk until it is completely combined.
 The egg whites will turn into to a thick glossy, creamy consistency.

-4. Make a well in the nut mixture and tip in the egg whites.
+Make a well in the nut mixture and tip in the egg whites.
 Mix together with a spatula to form a soft sticky dough.
-Wet your hands and using a tablespoon measure, scoop out a little of the dough and roll it into a ball between your hands.
-Place the ball on a baking sheet and flatten the top slightly.
+Wet your hands, and using a tablespoon measure, scoop out a little of the dough and roll it into a ball between your hands.
+Place the ball on a sheet pan and flatten the top slightly.
 Repeat until all the dough is used up.
 Leave space around each cookie.

-5. Sprinkle the cookies with the remaining tablespoon of maple sugar.
+Sprinkle the cookies with the remaining tablespoon of maple sugar.
 Bake on a middle shelf for about 12 to 15 minutes.
-The cookies will be pale with a slightly cracked surface, and golden only underneath.
+The cookies will be pale with a slightly cracked surface and golden only underneath.

-6. Place the sheet on a rack and leave to cool for 10 minutes.
-Move the cookies from the sheet onto the rack to finish cooling.
-Eat immediately or store in an airtight tin for up to 3 days.
+Place the sheet pan on a rack and leave to cool for 10 minutes.
+Move the cookies from the sheet pan onto the rack to finish cooling.
+Eat immediately or store in an airtight container for up to 3 days.

 Egg whites rise easily if everything is very clean — they can separate if not.
-Adding a pinch of acidic cream of tartar to your egg whites will stabilize them, so if either your bowl or whisk is a little damp or greasy from other uses, your egg whites will still be perfect.
+Adding a pinch of acidic cream of tartar to the egg whites will stabilize them, so if either the bowl or whisk is a little damp or greasy from other uses, your egg whites will still be perfect.

-Instead of whole walnuts, you can also use walnut meal or flour if you can find it.
+Instead of whole walnuts, walnut meal or flour are other options, if available.